 Size and Display

 The size of the dash cam is in direct correlation with the display size.
 Think about how big a screen you want (LCD or not).
 We personally like dash cams with larger LCD screen because when you activate parking or turning guidance, it’s much easier to see the picture and enjoy the quality.
 But if you want smaller ones, you can go for a good 2.7 inches like in KDLinks X1.

-Most best dash cams should come with an instruction manual that’s clear to understand.
+Most best dash cams should come with an instruction manual that’s clear to use and understand.
 However, some tech-savvy truckers can just eyeball the device and set it up themselves.

 If you need help, customer support should be available to you during working hours or 24 hours a day with some manufacturers.
 If they are efficient, they should get back to you with a good answer within 24 hours.

 Great mounting is another thing you should see to in the best products.
 Rear and side cameras are usually mounted externally, but you have a choice in that.
 You have more flexibility with the front-facing dash cam.
-You can choose to mount it on your windshield or your dashboard.
+Mounting on the windshield or dashboard are your best options.
 It could also go over the top of your rearview if chose a rearview dash cam with a large screen.

 Dash cams also come with a variety of mounts, one is the suction cup and the other is adhesive.
 We should suggest a strong suction cup mount for truckers who like portability.